tevang/4D-CHAINS/README.md

 from 4D-TOCSY are transferred to the respective 4D-NOESY peaks, and the rest of them are assigned *de novo*.
 At the end you will find several output files and a directory named `4DCHAINS_workdir`, which contains all the intermediate files for error backtracking.
-The most important file is **4DNOESY_assignedall.proofread.xeasy**, which will be passed as the input *chemical shift file* to autNOE-Rosetta for pro- tein structure prediction, as described below.
+The most important file is **4DNOESY_assignedall.proofread.xeasy**, which will be passed as the input *chemical shift file* to autNOE-Rosetta for protein structure prediction.

 To see what these output files mean, do: